Tk-brainCodes/music-mood/README.md

 I started by integrating LangChain to analyze the mood of the provided text input.
 Next, I used the Spotify Web API to fetch playlists that match the detected mood and selected genres.
 I then implemented a multi-select genre feature using ShadCN UI's `Checkbox` component.
 The playlist results are displayed with an embedded Spotify player for users to play songs directly from the app.

-Afterward, I focused on styling the application using Chakra UI, ensuring a modern and responsive design.
+Afterward, I focused on styling the application using Shadcn UI, ensuring a modern and responsive design.
 Lastly, I performed some small refactoring and styling touch-ups to enhance the user experience.

 ## 🚦 Running the Project